Project goal: Use education, outreach and restoration to promote stewardship and safety on and beyond Yosemite’s granite walls.

 Good news: Those impacts are preventable!
 Through the Yosemite Climbing Stewardship program, the park works to protect climbing areas and climbers, alike, by using education, restoration and research to promote environmental stewardship, safety, and strong relationships with the climbing community.

-To facilitate the multifaceted program, Yosemite climbing rangers and volunteer Climber Stewards work together to:
+To facilitate the multifaceted program, Yosemite climbing rangers and volunteer Climber Stewards are working together to:

-– Improve access trails for climbing and bouldering spots, often with help from corporate and Conservancy volunteer groups, to reduce erosion, prevent vegetation loss, and ensure people can get to and from routes safely.
+- Improve access trails for climbing and bouldering spots, to reduce erosion, prevent vegetation loss, and ensure people can get to and from routes safely.

-– Educate people about climbing-related topics, including Leave No Trace principles for the vertical environment, through climbing patrols, “Climber Coffee” gatherings, events at climbing gyms and online media.
+- Educate people about climbing-related topics, including Leave No Trace principles for the vertical environment, through climbing patrols, “Climber Coffee” gatherings (adapted to adhere to current public health guidance), online media, and outreach to climbing gyms.

-– Share safety messages related to climbing conditions and accident prevention, and train park staff and volunteers on rope-rescue techniques.
+- Share safety messages related to climbing conditions and accident prevention.

 - Collect data on how many people climb popular routes in the park, to inform management decisions that help ensure safety and prevent overcrowding.

-They also host stewardship-focused workshops and events with national and international groups, and they play a key role in Yosemite Facelift, an annual volunteer-driven clean-up event.
+They also conduct stewardship-focused outreach with national and international climbing organizations, and they play a key role in Yosemite Facelift, an annual parkwide clean-up event.

 How your support helps: In recent years, with support from our donors, Yosemite’s Climbing Stewardship program has evolved from a grassroots effort into a respected, highly effective operation that has inspired similar programs at other parks.
 Your gifts will ensure this vital work can continue to engage Yosemite climbers in active stewardship and serve as a model program for encouraging climbing-related safety and conservation.